skarppinen/cost-eff-forest-inv/README.md

 - `/src/julia/experiments`: Folder containing the source code for launching the experiments of the paper.
 Each "experiment script" begins with "run-" and has a separate help menu (execute `julia run-*experiment* --help` on the command line) which lists the available arguments.

 - `/src/julia/lib`: Julia code for calling the C code, reading data, handling jobs, etc. A limited implementation of the random sweep algorithm can be found here as well.
+Note that the Julia code calling C requires that the associated C code has been compiled to a shared library that Julia can find. (see separate instructions for compiling below)

 - `/src/julia/scripts/gen-planning-problem-data.jl` generates `/data/planning-problem-data.jld2` from `/data/test-data-4.jld2`.